-Sequential read allows the whole memory contents to be serially read during one operation.
-Sequential Read is initiated in the same way as a Random Read except that after the device transmits the first data byte, the master issues an acknowledge instead of a STOP condition.
+A sequential read allows the whole memory contents to be serially read during one operation.
+A sequential read is initiated in the same way as a random read except that after the device transmits the first data byte, the master issues an acknowledge instead of a STOP condition.
 This acknowledge from the master directs the device to transmit the next sequentially addressed byte (See Figure 11-3).
 Following the final byte transmitted to the master, the master does not generate an acknowledge, but rather generates a STOP condition which causes the device to discontinue transmission.

-To provide the Sequential Read, the device contains an internal address pointer which is incremented by one at each acknowledge received by the master, and by the STOP condition.
+To provide the sequential read, the device contains an internal address pointer which is incremented by one at each acknowledge received by the master, and by the STOP condition.